pahansen95/text-adventure/src/PoC/README.md

 - Capability State has ownership; either singular, shared or federated.
   - In singular ownership, a single entity owns all state & all other entities must request read/write operations against this entity in order to observe or act on this state.
 IE. The 3D Space fronts R/W Operations for all entity positions.
   - In shared ownership, the same state is replicated between entities.
 Before read/writes can occur, entities must reach a consensus on the current state version.
 IE. The Positions for each Entity are replicated between the respective Entity & the 3D Space; any R/W Operations on entity position requires consensus between the Entity & 3DSpace.
-  - In federated ownership, the state is modeled as a set of substates where individual substates are owned by individual entities.
-These substates define that entity's specific condition of being.
-IE. Every entity capable of having a position in the 3D Space owns it's own 3D Position; any R/W Operations on an Entity's Position requires the other entity requesting the operation against the owning Entity.
+  - In federated ownership, the state is modeled as a set of individual substates each owned by discrete entities.
+These substates define that entity's specific condition of being in time.
+IE. Every entity capable of having a position in the 3D Space owns its own 3D Position; any R/W Operations on an Entity's Position requires the other entity requesting the operation against the owning Entity.
 - Invoking a Capability Protocol requires message passing between entities (ie. Lamport Processes) thereby creating a casual dependency between discrete entities.
 The approach to invoking a remote entity's capability protocol is effectively asynchronous RPC irrespective of the stylistic programming interface provided to the developer (ie. Calling a class member vs constructing a RPC Message).

 These fundamental design conditions imply that an entity, processing world events in synchronous order, can be fully blocked by another entity causing a potential world deadlock if all entities form a cyclical graph of blocking dependencies.
 It is therefore imperative that implementation of capabilities are A) fully asynchronous, B) decomposed into atomic unit operations & C) designed to cooperatively avoid cyclical blocking dependencies.